-Perennials: how to divide
+Perennials: How to Divide

 It's a good idea to start with a single clump of one kind of plant until you master division, rather than risk an entire planting.
 Alternatively, when dividing particularly large plants, you may be able to remove a portion of a clump and leave the rest undisturbed.
 Replace the piece you remove with amended soil.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!